numba/numba/docs/source/cuda/examples.rst

 is out of the scope of the example, but it can briefly be described as an averaging process where the area under the curve is approximated by taking the average of many rectangles formed by its function values.

-In addition, this example shows how to perform reductions in numba using the :func:`numba.cuda.reduce` API.
+In addition, this example shows how to perform reductions in numba using the :func:`cuda.reduce() <numba.cuda.Reduce>` API.

 .. code-block:: python